umutbaiev/umutbaiev/README.md

 - I am interested in web development
 - I am currently working on Wordpress
 - You can contact me by mail umutbaiev20022002@gmail.com
+- This is an unfinished site on which I applied simple js and css animations